-seeing to match the entrance aperture of the fibers (see the discussion in the EDR paper).
-However, the relationship between the fiber magnitudes of stars and the PSF magnitudes (which, for unresolved objects, is our best determination of a true, total magnitude) is dependent on seeing; this is made worse because the colors of stars measured via fiber magnitudes will be sensitive to the different seeing in the different filters (although cases in which the seeing is dramatically different in the different bands are fairly rare).
+TABLE 3 Spectroscopic Plates CALIBRATED WITH Fiber MAGNITUDES this is made worse because the colors of stars measured via fiber magnitudes will be sensitive to the different seeing in the different filters (although cases in which the seeing is dramatically different in the different bands are fairly rare).
 With this in mind, the pipeline used in DR6 determines the spectrophotometric calibration on each plate such that the flux of the spectrum of standard stars integrated over the filter curve matches the PSF magnitude of the stars as measured from their imaging.
 This calibration is determined for each of the four cameras (two in each spectrograph) from observations of standard stars.
-Additional corrections to handle large-scale astrometric and chromatic terms are measured from isolated stars and galaxies of high S/N, and are then applied to all the objects on the plate.
+Additional corrections to handle large-scale astrometric and chromatic terms are measured from isolated stars and galaxies of high S/N and are then applied to all the objects on the plate.